Dormer Loft Conversion versus Velux Loft Conversion, which is best? & how much do they cost in 2023?

 House built from the late 1960s tends to have factory-made roof trusses which tend to prove more challenging for a loft conversion although it can still sometimes be done.

 Speak to us about designing your Loft Conversion

-You can still achieve a great look Velux windows and there are no hard and fast rules as to how they should be set out, the key is not to skimp on windows which don’t cost much in the scheme of the project, put in as many as you can afford.
+You can still achieve a great look with Velux windows and there are no hard and fast rules as to how they should be set out, the key is not to skimp on windows that don’t cost much in the scheme of the project, put in as many as you can afford.